-STEP 2 Guidance: The second step is fire hazard identification and the determination of measures for the elimination or control of the identified fire hazards.
-This will normally involve a combination of interviewing the management and inspection of the building.
+STEP 2 Guidance: · This will normally involve a combination of interviewing the management and inspection of the building.

 7.0 ELECTRICAL SOURCES OF IGNITION Record of Assessors Findings Relevant Photographs 7.1 Have reasonable measures been taken to prevent fires of electrical origin?
 Yes The electrical equipment and installations in the common areas was limited and all appeared to be in good condition based on a visual inspection.
 7.2 More specifically: a.
 Have fixed installation(s) been periodically inspected and tested?
 Yes A2Dominion have confirmed that all fixed wire testing has been carried out in line with IET regulations.
 Although testing has been carried out A2d should ensure that any faults identified have been rectified.
-We cannot confirm when the next fixed wire test is due. b.
+It was not possible to confirm when the next fixed wire test is due. b.
 Have portable appliances been tested?
 N/A

 There were no portable appliances within the communal areas.
 Residents are responsible for their own electrical equipment within their flats.
 7.3 Comments & hazards observed: N/A 8.0 SMOKING Record of Assessors Findings Relevant Photographs 8.1 Have reasonable measures been taken to prevent fires as a result of smoking?
 Yes The residents of the premises are made aware of the restrictions on smoking in the common areas.
 This is included in the tenancy agreement.
 8.2 More specifically: a.
 Is smoking prohibited in appropriate areas?
 Yes Smoking is prohibited within communal areas.
-Residents may smoke within their own properties. b.
-Are there suitable arrangements for those who wish to smoke?
+Residents may smoke within their own properties. smoke?
 Yes There is no requirement for the landlord to provide external smoking provisions. c.
 Did the smoking policy appear to be observed at time of inspection?
 Yes The assessor did not see any signs of illicit smoking within the communal areas. d.
 Are "No smoking" signs provided in the common areas?
 Yes

 Signage is displayed within the communal area stating No Smoking.
 8.3 Comments & hazards observed: N/A 9.0 ARSON Record of Assessors Findings Relevant Photographs 9.1 Does basic security against arson by outsiders appear reasonable?
 Yes The property is provided with a secure entry system to prevent unauthorised access.
-Access control system provided to the main lobby doors at each floor level.
+Similar access control system to the lobby areas.
 CCTV system installed.
 9.2 Is there an absence of unnecessary fire load in close proximity to the premises or available for ignition by outsiders?
 Yes At ground floor level there are integral waste storage container areas, which are provided with an access control system and CCTV system.
 9.3 Comments & hazards observed: N/A 10.0 PORTABLE HEATERS & INSTALLATIONS Record of Assessors Findings Relevant Photographs 10.1 Is the use of portable heaters avoided as far as practicable?
 N/A 10.2 Are fixed heating installations subject to regular maintenance?
 N/A

 No fixed heating installation within the communal areas.
 10.3 Comments & hazards observed: N/A 11.0 COOKING Record of Assessors Findings Relevant Photographs 11.1 Are reasonable measures taken to prevent fires as a result of cooking?
-Yes There are no common parts kitchens or cooking facilities.
+N/A There are no common parts kitchens or cooking facilities.
 The only cooking facilities within the building would be within the kitchens to the flats.
 11.2 Comments & hazards observed: N/A 12.0 LIGHTNING Record of Assessors Findings Relevant Photographs 12.1 Does the building have a lightning protection system?
 Yes Lighting protection is installed to the premises.
 12.2 Comments & deficiencies observed: N/A 13.0 HOUSEKEEPING Record of Assessors Findings Relevant Photographs